serialseb/serialseb.github.com/_posts/2016/2016-01-26-dont-run-with-feature-toggles-in-your-hands.md

 ## The goals

 The original intent of feature toggles is mighty fine.
 We'll build this new feature, and it will be nicely enclosed in `if` statements, and we will only show it when it's ready to be released.
 Maybe the feature will get enabled based on which user is an admin, and which user is a standard average Joe user.
-The promise to segregate development and prevent the release of a feature util it is complete is compelling, and the idea of activating or deactivating features is as well.
+The promise to segregate development and prevent the release of a feature until it is complete is compelling, and the idea of activating or deactivating features is as well.

 So what happend to make it so painful?